pkmn/engine/docs/PROTOCOL.md

 via the actual RNG (on either the catridge or Pokémon Showdown).

-In general, the constants will be defined such that they will be guaranteed to be sufficient under **cartridge constraints with a lax consideration of the RNG** (though taking a strict intepretation of the RNG is required in some cases to be able to conservatively set the upper bounds in specific scenarios).
+In general, the constants will be defined such that they will be guaranteed to be sufficient under **cartridge constraints with a lax consideration of the RNG** (though taking a strict interpretation of the RNG is required in some cases to be able to conservatively set the upper bounds in specific scenarios).
 In practice, the constants will usually be defined to handle "hackmons" legality as that is what is useful for the engine's fuzz testing - see the precise definitions below for exact